theeman05/SWEN-261-StudentUFund/docs/DesignDoc.md

 > acceptance testing and if there are any concerns._
 Sprint 2: 9/9 user stories passed all acceptance criteria tests.
 No issues found during acceptance testing.

+Sprint 3: 30/34 acceptance criteria passing tests, 2 of which were old acceptance criteria which should have been updated, but they weren't, resulting in failed tests.
+For the last 2, the testing team couldn't figure out how to use the search bar.
+However, if used correctly, the acceptance criteria do pass.

 ### Unit Testing and Code Coverage
 > _**[Sprint 4]** Discuss your unit testing strategy.
 Report on the code coverage
 > achieved from unit testing of the code base.
 Discuss the team's
 > coverage targets, why you selected those values, and how well your
 > code coverage met your targets._
 Sprint 2: 9/9 user stories passed all acceptance criteria tests.
 No issues found during acceptance testing.

+Sprint 3: 100% code coverage, no missing instructions and no missing branches.
 ![](jacoco-sprint-3.png)

 >_**[Sprint 2 & 4]** **Include images of your code coverage report.** If there are any anomalies, discuss